CloudCannon/documentation/_drafts/new-ui-new-pricing.md

 * Better mobile styles in all sections of the app
 * Markdown editor handles files starting with an hr or an empty yaml header
 * General bug fixes
+* Font changed from Roboto to Open Sans